• Skip to primary navigation

 Jump to Recipe

-Preserving cherries in syrup is easy, and it allows you to make the most of the short cherry season.
+Preserving cherries in syrup is easy, allowing you to make the most of the short cherry season.

 Have you seen last week's Cherries in Kirsch?
 So good, I could eat them every day if they weren't so boozy...
 Today's cherries in syrup are their non-alcoholic version, something my kids can have over ice cream while the grown-ups enjoy the brandy version.

-These syrup cherries are easy to make; they keep well and are the perfect topping for any kind of dessert.
+These syrup cherries are easy to make, keep well, and make the perfect topping for any dessert.
 A few jars of these are in the cellar, and you will always have a dessert ready when you need it.

 Sugar: If you make this recipe with sour cherries, use 350 g/ 12.4 oz/ 1 ยพ cup granulated sugar; they will need slightly more.